Introducing Backutil: A Python‐based Windows backup utility

 To back up your files, simply ensure you have configured Backutil (see the sections below) and run

 backutil.exe from the Command Prompt or PowerShell.
 The utility will report on its progress until the backup is successfully completed.
 More detail can also be found in

 When the utility is finished, you should find your complete backup files in your designated backup folder.
 The number and size of these backup files can be configured using the incremental backup and rotation settings, which are set in the configuration file or as command line options.

 As Backutil automatically manages your backup files, it can be configured to run automatically at the desired interval using the Windows Task Scheduler.
 Backutil’s features can be used to generate rolling full or incremental backups as required by your backup objectives and disk size.

 Testing and limitations

-Aside from all the testing that comes naturally during the development process, I have been using Backutil to back up my personal files for the last month or so using a Windows scheduled task to run the utility on a weekly basis.
+Aside from all the testing that comes naturally during the development process, I have been using Backutil to back up my personal files for the last few months using a Windows scheduled task to run the utility on a weekly basis.
 My configuration performs incremental backups on a five-file rotation and so far has worked without a hitch, to a level where I occasionally even forgot it was running.